mohaiminul-sust/APITemplateL5/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within API, please send an e-mail to mohaiminul_sust at mohaiminul.sust@gmail.com.
+If you discover a security vulnerability within API, please send an e-mail to mohaiminul-sust at mohaiminul.sust@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ### License

 This template is licensed under creative commons
+This API template is solely licensed under infancyIT